phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/globals_management.rst

 Request globals are global variables you need to carry-and-memorize informations as you are in the process of treating a request.
 A simple example is that you ask the user to provide a value in a function argument, and you want to be able to use it back in other functions.
-Beside the fact that this piece of information "keeps its value" accross several PHP function calls, it only keeps that value for the current request.
+Beside the fact that this piece of information "keeps its value" across several PHP function calls, it only keeps that value for the current request.
 The next-to-come request should know nothing about it.
 PHP provides a mechanism to manage requests globals whatever the multi-processing model that were chosen, and we will detail that later in this chapter.

-True globals are piece of informations that remain accross requests.
+True globals are piece of informations that remain across requests.
 Those informations are usually read-only.
 If you need to write to such globals as part of request treatment then PHP can't help you.
 If you use :doc:`threads as multi-processing model <php_lifecycle>`, you'll need to perform memory locks on your side.
 If you use :doc:`processes as multi-processing model <php_lifecycle>`, you'll need to use your own IPC (Inter Process